thousandeyes/terraform-provider-thousandeyes/docs/resources/http_server.md

 - `alerts_enabled` (Boolean) Set to 'true' to enable alerts, or 'false' to disable alerts.
 The default value is 'true'.
 - `allow_unsafe_legacy_renegotiation` (Boolean) Allows TLS renegotiation with servers not supporting RFC 5746.
 Default Set to true to allow unsafe legacy renegotiation.
 - `auth_type` (String) [none, basic, ntlm, kerberos, oauth] The HTTP authentication type.
 Defaults to 'none'.
-- `bandwidth_measurements` (Boolean) Set to 1 to measure bandwidth.
+- `bandwidth_measurements` (Boolean) Set to `true` to measure bandwidth.
 This only applies to Enterprise Agents assigned to the test, and requires that networkMeasurements is set.
 Defaults to 'false'.
 - `bgp_measurements` (Boolean) Enable BGP measurements.
 Set to true for enabled, false for disabled.
 - `client_certificate` (String) String representation (containing newline characters) of the client certificate, if used.
 - `collect_proxy_network_data` (Boolean) Indicates whether network data to the proxy should be collected.